The Palgrave Handbook of Decentralisation in Europe

 The Palgrave Handbook of the European Administrative System

 Drawing on research from the administrative sciences and using organizational, institutional and decision-making theories, this volume examines the emerging bureaucratic framework of the EU and highlights that analyzing the patterns and dynamics of the EU's administrative capacities is essential to understand how it shapes European public policy.

-The Palgrave International Handbook of Higher Education Policy and Governance
+The Palgrave Handbook of Public Administration and Management in Europe

 Dynamics of Energy Governance in Europe and Russia